aviado-PS/PowerShell-Script-to-Export-Email-Tracking-Log-for-Specific-Sender-and-Recipient/README.md

 ## Author

-Aviad Ofek - This script was developed with the aim of enhancing system administration tasks and streamlining the process of email log tracking.
+[aviado1](https://github.com/aviado1) - This script was developed with the aim of enhancing system administration tasks and streamlining the process of email log tracking.

 ## Note